Abdulaziz-Alenazi/Hikayat/README.md

 Python 3.8+
 Required Python libraries (specified in requirements.txt)

+### Project Structure

+#### Hikayat Project
+The **Hikayat Project** folder contains the entire Python codebase for generating stories, images, and audio files.

+##### Main Components:

+Story Generation: Python scripts for generating interactive, child-friendly stories.
+Image Generation: Code for creating relevant illustrations for each story to enhance engagement.
+Audio Generation: Scripts for converting the story text into audio, making it accessible for younger children or those who prefer listening.

+#### Hikayat Website
+The **Hikayat Website** folder contains the files needed for the front-end of the platform.

+##### Main Components:

+Frontend Design: HTML, CSS, and JavaScript files for a child-friendly and interactive user interface.
+Integration with Backend: PHP code that communicates with the backend server (Flask API) to fetch and display generated stories, images, and audio.

 ### Installation & Deployment

 Follow these steps to get the development environment up and running: